uselagoon/lagoon/docs/using_lagoon/docker_images/php-fpm.md

 - Folder permissions are automatically adapted with [`fix-permissions`](https://github.com/sclorg/s2i-base-container/blob/master/core/root/usr/bin/fix-permissions) so this image will work with a random user and therefore also on OpenShift.
 - The `/usr/local/etc/php/php.ini` and `/usr/local/etc/php-fpm.conf` plus all files within `/usr/local/etc/php-fpm.d/` are parsed through [envplate](https://github.com/kreuzwerker/envplate) with an container-entrypoint.
 - See the [Dockerfile](https://github.com/amazeeio/lagoon/blob/master/images/php/fpm/Dockerfile) for installed php extensions
-- To install further extenstions, extend your Dockerfile from this image, and install extensions according to the docs, under the heading ["How to install more PHP extensions"](https://github.com/docker-library/docs/blob/master/php/README.md#how-to-install-more-php-extensions)
+- To install further extensions, extend your Dockerfile from this image, and install extensions according to the docs, under the heading ["How to install more PHP extensions"](https://github.com/docker-library/docs/blob/master/php/README.md#how-to-install-more-php-extensions)

 ## Included php config